 - Click Browse... and then navigate to and select your ANI file.

 NOTE: In March 2007, Microsoft reported a vulnerability in the way Windows handles ANI files that could be used to attack users' systems.
 This issue, which affected Windows 2000 through Windows Vista, was addressed and fixed in Security Bulletin MS07-017.

-Windows users can open ANI files in a number of programs, including RealWorld Cursor Editor, Axialis CursorWorkshop, and IcoFX.
-Each of those programs allows Windows users to open and edit each of an ANI file's included ICO images.
-Non-Windows users can open ANI files in Inkscape (cross-platform) but should note that Inkscape will load only the ANI file's first frame.
+Windows users can open and edit ANI files, and their included ICO images, with RealWorld Cursor Editor, Axialis CursorWorkshop, and IcoFX.
+Non-Windows users can open ANI files in Inkscape, but should note that Inkscape will load only the ANI file's first frame.